Åsa Torstensson

 Åsa-Britt Maria Torstensson (born 25 March 1958) is a Swedish politician and a member of the Centre Party.
 She has a university degree in social work (socionomexamen).
 She was a member of the Riksdag between 1998 and 2002 representing Västra Götaland County.
 Torstensson was re-elected to the Riksdag in the 2006 general election.
-On 6 October 2006 she was selected to become Minister for Infrastructure in the Cabinet of Fredrik Reinfeldt.
-After the 2010 general election she left the cabinet and returned to the Riksdag.
+On 6 October 2006 she was selected Minister for Infrastructure in the Cabinet of Fredrik Reinfeldt.
+After the 2010 general election, she left the cabinet and returned to the Riksdag.